sadam0930/virtualenv_for_windows_batch/README.md

-# virtualenv_for_windows_batch
-very basic batch file for creating a virtual environment and executing a python script
+# Batch file to create virtualenv and start python

+1. Just change the script name `hello.py` and possibly the virtualenvironment name `my_new_app`
+2. And replace the `requirements.txt` file to suit your needs